Presently sponsored by ScriptRunner

 Make a choice, install the fonts you want to work with, and reboot your terminal.

-In the picture here, I settled for one of the themes that are more easy on the eyes,
+In the picture here, I settled for one of the themes that are easier on the eyes,

-I'm happy with the configuration, and I really like to get the visual indicators in the terminal about my git status, and the overall terminal look and feel resonates well with me.
+I'm happy with the configuration, and I really like to get the visual indicators in the terminal about my git status, and the overall terminal look and feel resonate well with me.

 - Learn more about configuring the transparent backgrounds in Windows Terminal.

 Join the newsletter to receive the latest updates in your inbox.